CAST Test Prep: Interpreting Tables and Data Sets

 From Theory to Practice: Data-Driven Troubleshooting

 The ability to interpret data is not just for passing exams; it is the essence of modern data-driven troubleshooting.
 In an industry where predictive maintenance and grid optimization are becoming standard, your value as an electrician is directly tied to your ability to analyze information from various sources to diagnose and solve problems efficiently.
-According to the U.S. Bureau of Labor Statistics, the electrical industry is projected to have an average of 79,900 job openings annually between 2023 and 2033, and those with strong diagnostic and technical interpretation skills will be in highest demand.
+According to federal employment projections, electricians and related electrical occupations are expected to generate thousands of job openings annually over coming years; those with strong diagnostic and technical interpretation skills will be in highest demand.

 Key takeaways for leveraging data skills include: